CERTIFICATE IN SOCIAL, CULTURAL, AND CRITICAL THEORY

 Link to WesMaps Courses

 To qualify for the Social, Cultural and Critical Theory (SCCT) Certificate, a student must successfully complete six authorized courses, hosted by at least three different departments or programs.
-All classes must be taken on a graded (A-F) scale, and of these six, no more than two may be lecture courses.
+All classes must be taken on a graded (A-F) scale.
+The minimum grade required in each course is a B-.
+Courses taken on a CR/U scale count only in the case of COL majors and CSS majors; for the latter, only CR/U courses taken during their sophomore year count.
+Of the six courses that count for the certificate, no more than two may be lecture courses.

-Courses that are not listed as SCCT courses on WesMaps or included on the certificate’s web site may be used to fulfill certificate requirements if deemed suitable by the certificate director.
+Courses that are not listed as SCCT courses on WesMaps or included on the certificate’s website (wesleyan.edu/theory) may be used to fulfill certificate requirements if deemed suitable by the certificate director.

 Up to two of the six courses may be taken during a semester abroad, and up to three may be taken during a year abroad.
 With authorization from the certificate director, students may also count up to two courses transferred from another U.S. institution.

-Students who wish to earn the certificate should meet with one of the certificate’s current directors, Ulrich Plass (email@example.com) or Mary Jane Rubenstein (firstname.lastname@example.org), preferably in the fall of their junior year.
-Students will ideally have completed at least two courses before the beginning of their junior year , and will fill out an application form (available on the web site).
-This application must be reviewed by one of the directors, and then submitted to Erinn Savage (email@example.com) at the Center for the Humanities, 95 Pearl Street.
+Students who wish to earn the certificate should meet with the certificate’s current director, Matt Garrett (firstname.lastname@example.org), preferably in the fall of their junior year.
+Students will ideally have completed at least two courses before the beginning of their junior year and will fill out an application form (available on the website).
+This application must be reviewed by one of the directors and then submitted to Erinn Savage (email@example.com) at the Center for the Humanities, 95 Pearl Street.